project-lv/penal-codes/src/Chapter_5.md

 **Penalty:** 25–35 min jail, $4,500 fine.

 **S.A.R.P.C. §532 — Improper Recordkeeping (Administrative Violation)**
-Failure by pharmacy or hospital to maintain drug control records.
+Failure by the pharmacy or hospital to maintain drug control records.
 **Penalty:** Departmental fine or suspension.

 ---